Early Instrumentation - 1920's

 In 1925, R. Kegerreis developed a portable apparatus for measuring x-rays.
 Its design and construction "involves many complicated laws of physics of x-rays and electricity".
 Different filter for absorption can be added depending on the x-ray tube being measured.
 It is contained in an aluminum cabinet about the size of any ordinary suitcase.
 When opened the ionization chamber can be removed via a 15 foot armored cable.
 The unit weighs 40 lbs. and uses several 22.5 volt batteries which contribute to most of the weight.

-Kegerreis Portable Apparatus (closed) 1925
+Kegerreis Portable Apparatus closed (left) and open (right) 1925

 Around this same period, there was also the commercial Solomon’s Ionometer, designed by Iser Solomon, a French radiologist.
 It was also at this time in 1928, that Geiger and Mueller published an announcement of the developed of a device for measuring radiation.